KyleBeyke/Bioreactor/README.md

 ---

+## Security Considerations

+To keep your **Telegram bot token** and **chat ID** secure, the project uses encrypted environmental variables and stores them securely.
+The sensitive data is encrypted and stored in the `~/.config/bioreactor_secure_config` file.
+Make sure that this file is protected by strict file permissions and that the encryption key is stored securely.
+Do not commit sensitive files or the key to version control (e.g., GitHub).

+The `encrypt_token.py` script automatically sets file permissions so that only the owner can read and write to these sensitive files.
+Additionally, `.gitignore` is updated to ensure that the secure configuration files are not committed to your repository.

+---

 ## Additional Notes

 - The Pico will log data to the SD card every 15 minutes, even when no commands are being sent.
 - Ensure that you have the correct libraries installed on the Pico for the sensors and RTC to function properly.
 - Use **Telegram notifications** to monitor CO2 levels remotely.

+By following these instructions, you will have a fully functional bioreactor sensor system that is capable of remote control and real-time notifications using Telegram.